 “If you avoid the situation, your anxiety will remain,” Kase says.
 “You may be convinced that your jiggly thighs are a big deal, but after running 10 times in a busy area, you’ll be over it.”

 Wearing the right clothing can also help put you at ease – but what’s “right” depends entirely on you, not the fashion trend at your gym.
 Find comfortable workout clothes that perform well and that make you feel good about yourself.
 And modest, lightweight clothing can be helpful in providing cover for scars or skin conditions like eczema.
-“If you wear long-sleeve [breathable] shirts or pants, no one will ever have to know,” says Derek Dodd, a personal trainer who was recently ranked among the top 100 trainers by Men’s Journal.
+“If you wear long-sleeve [breathable] shirts or pants, no one will ever have to know,” says Derek Dodd, a personal trainer who has ranked among the top 100 trainers by Men’s Journal.

 Knowledge Is Power